-The financial information presented above is intended to be a summary only and should be read in conjunction with the more detailed information and discussions set out in "Section 4 - Financial Information" and "Section 8 Investigating Accountants Report", as well as the risk factors section out in "Section 5 - Risk Factors".
+The financial information presented above is intended to be a summary only and should be read in conjunction with the more detailed information and discussions set out in "Section 4 - Financial Information" and "Section 8 Investigating

-How does the Company expect to fund its operations?

-The Company has historically funded its operations through the issue of new equity and cash generated from its operations.
-Section 4
+Accountants Report", as well as the risk factors section out in "Section 5 - Risk Factors".
+Section 4 How does the The Company has historically funded its operations through Company expect to the issue of new equity and cash generated from its fund its operations? operations.
 The initial funding for the Company's future activities will be generated from the Offer, its existing cash reserves and cash generated from its operations.
 The Company may need to raise further capital in the future to continue to develop its business, accelerate growth or fund new initiatives and or acquisitions, and such amounts may be raised by further equity raisings, or the Company may consider other forms of debt or quasi-debt funding if required and deemed appropriate by Haodex and its Directors.

-What are the Company's forecast prospects?

-After careful consideration, the Directors have concluded that it is not appropriate to provide any forecast financial information in relation to the Company.
+What are the After careful consideration, the Directors have concluded that Company's it is not appropriate to provide any forecast financial forecast prospects? information in relation to the Company.
 This is due to its limited operating history.
 The Directors therefore believe it is not currently possible to predict the future financial performance of the Company with a high level of confidence.

-1.3 KEY STRENGTHS OF HAODEX

-What are the key strengths of Haodex's business?
-The Directors believe that the key strengths of the Company include the following:

-- the Company's experienced senior management team who are familiar with the Chinese market; - scalable proprietary technology platforms which can be efficiently rolled out to other jurisdictions; - the potential to cross sell the MonkeyKing and BulkBuy consumer products to Franks Haus renters and vice versa: - the Company's three complimentary e-commerce platforms place the Company in a position to take advantage of, and participate in, the fast growing crossborder import e-commerce market; and - the Company's use of social media advertising platforms, including WeChat.

-1.4 KEY RISKS

-What are the key risks associated with the Company?

-All investments are subject to risk which means the value of your investment may rise or fall.
-Before making an investment decision, it is important to understand the risks that can affect the value of your investment.
+1.3 KEY STRENGTHS OF HAODEX The Directors believe that the key strengths of the Company Section 2.4 What are the key strengths of include the following: Haodex's the Company's experienced senior management team business? who are familiar with the Chinese market; scalable proprietary technology platforms which can be efficiently rolled out to other jurisdictions; the potential to cross sell the MonkeyKing and BulkBuy consumer products to Franks Haus renters and vice versa: the Company's three complimentary e-commerce platforms place the Company in a position to take advantage of, and participate in, the fast growing crossborder import e-commerce market; and the Company's use of social media advertising platforms, including WeChat.
+1.4 KEY RISKS What are the key All investments are subject to risk which means the value of Section 5 risks associated your investment may rise or fall.
+Before making an investment with the Company? decision, it is important to understand the risks that can affect the value of your investment.
 Key risks in relation to an investment in the Company, all of which may materially adversely affect the Company's business and prospects, financial condition, results of operation and/or cash flows, are detailed below.